mblancoa/go-fun-events/README.md

-# Go Acme Events
+# Go Fun Events

 ## Project structure
-Go Acme Events is implemented by  a hexagonal architecture and this is its distribution:
+Go Fun Events is implemented by  a hexagonal architecture and this is its distribution:

 ```
-go-acme-events/
+go-fun-events/
 |-- core/
 |   |-- domain
 |   |   |-- model.go